Men's Curl Club

 Curly hair glossary for men

 Curly hair advice can feel like a different language.
-This glossary explains the most common terms in plain English, so you can understand routines, product guides and styling advice without guessing.
+This glossary explains the most common terms in plain English, so you can understand routines, product guides and Shape/Hold advice without guessing.

 7 min readBeginner-friendlyGlossary